noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 ##### Specific and relevant research question

-*Does biofuel, Ethanol, produce less carbon dioxide per kWh of energy produced in compaison to its traditional counterpart, G??*
+*Does biofuel, Ethanol, produce less carbon dioxide per kWh of energy produced in comparison to its traditional counterpart, Unleaded Gasoline?*
 ##### Relevant Sources